vippsas/deno-sdk/README.md

 New tags are immediately available on [deno.land](https://deno.land/x/vipps_mobilepay_sdk) (using a webhook in the repo settings).

-To packaging for NPM, run:
+To package for NPM, run:

     deno run -A scripts/publish_latest_tag_to_npm.ts